Category: Freebies

 It wasn’t the Grade A that filled me with confidence, though, but the realization that I COULD access information – and could have been doing it all along – when it was presented in a way that worked for me.

-Since then I have made my revision technique into a series of comics more accessible to a younger age, the years where I felt I really missed out.
+Since then, I have made my revision technique into a series of comics more accessible to a younger age, the years when I felt I really missed out.

 • Ross Linnett’s Journey from Struggling Student to International Business Owner of Recite Me